Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 What is CMDB in ServiceNow?

-With ServiceNow CMDB, IT teams can easily identify and resolve issues, plan and implement changes, and maintain accurate records of all IT assets.
+With ServiceNow CMDB, IT teams can easily identify and resolve issues, plan and implement changes.
+Also, maintain accurate records of all IT assets.
 This helps organizations reduce downtime, improve service delivery, and optimize their IT operations.

 Find out: ServiceNow Discovery—Is it right for you?